 First, a party may request production of documents from a person or organisation that is not a party to the arbitration.
 Some arbitration laws permit arbitral tribunals to take or to apply for certain steps, such as a subpoena, to obtain documents from non-parties.
-Therefore, Article 3.9 (formerly Article 3.8) permits parties to ask an arbitral tribunal "to take whatever steps are legally available to obtain the requested Documents, or seek leave from the arbitral tribunal to take such steps itself", as long as the arbitral tribunal determines that such documents would be "relevant to the case and material to its outcome", the requirements of Article 3.3 have been satisfied and none of the reasons for objection set forth in Article 9.2 applies.
+Therefore, Article 3.9 permits parties to ask an arbitral tribunal "to take whatever steps are legally available to obtain the requested Documents, or seek leave from the arbitral tribunal to take such steps itself", as long as the arbitral tribunal determines that such documents would be "relevant to the case and material to its outcome", the requirements of Article 3.3 have been satisfied and none of the reasons for objection set forth in Articles 9.2 or 9.3 applies.

-In addition, since the arbitral tribunal may be required under certain arbitral rules to establish the facts of the case by all appropriate means,5 it should be entitled to order a party to produce documents so far not introduced as evidence into the proceedings (see Article 3.10, formerly Article 3.9) or to request any party to use its best efforts to take, or itself take, any step that it considers appropriate to obtain documents from any person or organisation.
+In addition, since the arbitral tribunal may be required under certain arbitral rules to establish the facts of the case by all appropriate means, 8 it should be entitled to order a party to produce documents so far not introduced as evidence into the proceedings (see Article 3.10) or to request any party to use its best efforts to take, or itself take, any step that it considers appropriate to obtain documents from any person or organisation.
 Ultimate oversight and control over this process should remain with the arbitral tribunal.
 However, there may be circumstances under which a party is better positioned to undertake such steps, including, for example, due to presence in the country in question.
-A party receiving such a request from an arbitral tribunal, however, has the same right to raise objections, pursuant to Article 9.2, as if the documents had been sought in a request to produce by another party.
-If such objections are raised, the arbitral tribunal makes a decision based upon the considerations described above.
+A party receiving such a request from an arbitral tribunal, however, has the same right to raise objections, pursuant to Articles 9.2 and 9.3, as if the documents had been sought in a request to produce by another party.